 We Love These Oregon Hiking Trails

 On Feb.
 14, 2020, the state of Oregon turns 161 years old.
 Happy birthday, Oregon!
 We feel incredibly lucky to live here and have everything from forests and mountains to ocean and high desert within an hour from our headquarters in downtown Portland (with trails just out our front door).
-We're partnering with Travel Oregon on a great giveaway package to get more people outside and adventuring responsibly.
-We hope to see you out on an Oregon trail in your KEENs soon!
+We partnered with Travel Oregon recently to help get more people outside and adventuring responsibly.
+We hope to see you out on an Oregon trail in your KEEN shoes soon!

 Oregon’s great outdoors might make your heart skip a beat.
 From ocean headlands to desert peaks, the state’s trails transport visitors to awe-inspiring landscapes.
 Take a multi-day hike or a quick jaunt — there’s a lot to love about Oregon.
 And now exploring the state is made easy with Take Care Out There, a new framework to help adventurers prepare, care, and connect in nature.

 Ready to explore?
 Here are some of our favorite trails and wilderness areas:

 America’s deepest gorge at nearly 8,000 feet, Hells Canyon has trails diving down to the Snake River and an annual lung-crushing trail race.
 Local companies offer guided trips and expert tips.
 The rugged 382-mile/615-kilometer Oregon Coast Trail runs the length of state along beaches, through forests and over headlands.
 Trails of various lengths leave from Mt.
 Hood’s Timberline Lodge, including the Paradise Park loop, and half-marathoners fly down the shore of nearby Timothy Lake during an annual race.
 If you feel up for the challenge, you can spend a month or so hiking the Oregon section of the Pacific Crest Trail from Ashland to the Bridge of the Gods.